Live VJs are curators and creators who specialize in supporting live events and performances with visual media experiences.

-In the early days of music television channels like MTV and VH1, the term video jockey—adapted from disc jockey—referred to the medium's newly minted stars who hosted shows, introduced videos, and curated music video playlists.
-Today, video jockeys (or VJs) are working visual artists who create, curate, and improvise videos for live events and performances—particularly those that involve music in some way.
+In the early days of music television channels like MTV and VH1, the term live VJ—adapted from disc jockey—referred to the medium's newly minted stars who hosted shows, introduced videos, and curated music video playlists.
+Today, live VJs are working visual artists who create, curate, and improvise videos for live events and performances—particularly those that involve music in some way.
 There are many different ways to approach this hybrid art form; some VJs incorporate other visual arts in their work, like collage, animation, 3D digital design, and lighting design.

 Aspiring VJs should aim to build exceptional videography and video editing skills, knowledge of a wide range of music, and a large collection of images, videos, and effects to remix live.

-Video jockeys have become integral to the clubbing and festival scene, where they might create videos that enhance the DJ's playlist or shoot and manipulate video live as a form of performance.
-VJs might also create video experiences to support an artist's concert tour, a play or piece of performance art, a contemporary staging of a ballet or opera, a fashion show, or other events.
+Live VJs have become integral to the clubbing and festival scene, where they might create videos that enhance the DJ's playlist or shoot and manipulate video live as a form of performance.
+Live VJs might also create video experiences to support an artist's concert tour, a play or piece of performance art, a contemporary staging of a ballet or opera, a fashion show, or other events.
 In addition, they might display work in a gallery or other fine art setting.

 Video editing software